 Jesse Gephart started in the Youth Education Program at RLT when he was 14 and has been a long-time member of the theatre community at large since 1998.
 He most recently was seen at RLT in Miss Nelson Is Missing! and is onstage this June in Glass Menagerie.
 Jesse also directed their acclaimed production of Hedwig and the Angry Inch.
 He's very thankful to be able to reconnect with the education program again.

 Barbette Hunter holds a BA in Speech/Communications from NC State University and did graduate work in acting at UNC-Greensboro.
 She has earned three performance awards and two technical theatre awards from RLT.
 As a professional actress, she has performed with numerous companies in the Triangle including the Justice Theatre Project, Raleigh Ensemble Players and Theatre in the Park.
-Barbette has been working with the RLT Education Program for ten years.
+Barbette has been working with the RLT Education Program for twelve years.

 Fonda K. Muhammad is a native of New York and has been teaching middle school English and theater for more than 25 years.
 She has a Master of Science in Education and is a Nationally Certified Classroom Management Specialist.
 Fonda brings with her a wealth of theater knowledge and passion, which enables her students to confidently embrace their characters on stage.
-Mrs. Muhammad has been happily married for 30 years and has 4 children, 3 granddaughters and 2 daughters-in-law.